General DefinitionAny part of a decedent's estate not effectively disposed of by will passes by intestate succession. Sec. 72-2-111.

 For purposes of determining the endowment credit, the present value of a contribution is the amount reported to the Internal Revenue Service for that contribution.
 The present value of a gift contributed to a qualified endowment is based on its fair market value on the date of the gift.
 ADMIN.
 RULES OF MONT.
 RULE 42.4.2708.

 Planned gifts may not be assigned back to the endowment sooner than the earlier of the death of the beneficiaries or five years from the date of the contribution.
-Mont.
-Code Ann. §15-30-2327
+Sec.
+15-30-2327

 Gift Annuity Requirements

-Montana, a "notification" state as of 2003, regulates the issuance of charitable gift annuities under MONTANA CODE ANNOTATED SECS.
-33-20-701 through 33-20-705.
+Montana is a conditional exemption state as of 2019.
+The state regulates the issuance of charitable gift annuities under Sec.
+33-20-701 and 702.
 Under the Code, charitable gift annuities are not deemed to be insurance provided the issuing charity satisfies certain conditions and notifies the Montana Department of Insurance.

-Disclosure LanguageThe gift annuity agreement must include the following state-specific disclosure language (in a separate paragraph, print size no smaller than that used generally in the gift annuity agreement):
+Disclosure LanguagePrior to 2019, the state required each gift annuity agreement to include the following disclosure language (in a separate paragraph, print size no smaller than that used generally in the gift annuity agreement):

 "A qualified charitable gift annuity is not insurance under the laws of this state and is not subject to regulation by the commissioner or protected by an insurance guaranty association."

 Reserve RequirementsAn issuing charity is required to maintain a separate reserve fund that holds at least 50% of active gift annuity contributions.